mpuiatti/ZnPc-TaZnPc-Simulations/README.md

 are available at the following Zenodo repository:

 > Gorod, N. S., Borioni, J. L., & Puiatti, M. (2025). *Insights into the interaction of Zinc-Phthalocyanines with lipid bilayers for liposomal formulation*.
 Zenodo. [https://doi.org/10.5281/zenodo.16420855](https://doi.org/10.5281/zenodo.16420855)

+There are also included itp files, needed for the simulations.
+The itp files correspond to DPPC, Cholesterol, ZnPc and TaZnPc